simplyrohan/simple-socket/README.md

 I'm open to contributes!
 If you know any features that can be implemented or simply found a bug, I'll gladly merge a pull request!

 ## Notes
 I'm still relativley new to sockets and for that matter, the entire Python language.
-So if you are runnign into an issue, please report an issue, as this package is not nearly complete.
+So if you are running into an issue, please report an issue, as this package is not nearly complete.